CertusGroup/ciutshi/docs/source/modeling.md

 #### Transformation and Normalization

 Once the data characterization is as complete as possible for a given data asset, setup should be completed and verified for processing to begin.
 Challenges to the model and methods should be addressed prior to execution of processing the raw data into the determined schema and metadata objects for analytic input and integration delivery.
-If there are outstanding challenges or addendums to the requirements, clarification should be obtained prior to processing the data asset.
+If there are outstanding challenges or addendum to the requirements, clarification should be obtained prior to processing the data asset.

 Depending on the data architecture and information systems upon which the data asset is processed, the data management team needs to capture the artifacts of the transformation and normalization processes.
 This includes documentation of any effects normalization practices have on the final data representations, outlining how any abstractions occurred by particular fields may affect analytic processes and utilization at endpoint.
 Logs and other resource artifacts may assist in these efforts, so documentation of these in the model along with the code and tests are essential for tracking any repeat processes in the current requirement period or refreshed processes in the future.
 The documentation of transformation and normalization should at a minimum reflect where the data engineer and data asset started, what was done, and what the final model output should look like and adhere to.